Urban and Regional Planning (PLAN)

 PLAN 500 Master's Plan B/C Studies (1)

-PLAN 601 Planning Methods (3) Introduction of the basic methods in planning, including problem definition, research design, hypothesis testing, statistical reasoning, forecasting and fundamental data analysis techniques required by the planning program and the planning profession.
-Repeatable one time.
-PLAN and ARCH majors only.
-Pre: one of ECON 321, GEOG 380, or SOC 476.
+PLAN 601 Planning Methods (3) Basic methods in planning including problem definition, research design, survey research, statistics and computer applications.
+Repeatable once.
+Pre: one of ECON 321, GEOG 380, SOC 476, or PSY 210.

-PLAN 603 Urban Economics (3) Reviews and builds skills in applying basic theories and principles of urban and regional economics in contemporary U.S., Hawai‘i and Asia-Pacific.
-Repeatable one time.
-PLAN majors only.
+PLAN 603 Economic Analysis for Urban and Regional Planning (3) Reviews and builds skills in applying basic theories and principles of urban and regional economics in contemporary U.S., Hawai'i and Asia-Pacific.
+Repeatable.
+Pre: consent.
+Fall only.
+(Cross-listed as GEOG 635)

 ENVIRONMENTAL PLANNING AND RESOURCE MANAGEMENT